 Hughes continued to maintain an almost feverish personal schedule.
 In one month alone (March 1953), three of his plays were in production: On the Side of the Angels at the Penthouse; Tightwad at the Showboat; and The Magic Apple (a children’s play) at the Music Hall.
 In the middle of the month, he read some of his sonnets and other poetry at a drama recital at the University Playhouse.
 A week later, he announced that he would be writing the libretto for a comic opera in collaboration with a professor in the School of Music.
 In reporting all this, Seattle Times theater critic Louis Guzzo commented that Hughes was “in the midst of one of the most productive periods in his career as a writer” (The Seattle Times March 22, 1953).

 At the same time, there was evidence of strain.
 The relentless pace of production was taking its toll on Hughes’s associates and students, and possibly on himself as well.
 His first marriage (to one of his students) ended in divorce in 1946.
 In 1950, at age 55, he married another of his students, 20-year-old Cleta Rogers.
 Always sociable and fond of gala events, Hughes began to drink heavily.
 In the mid-1950s, he spent time in a treatment center for alcoholism.
 His drinking ultimately cost him his marriage to Cleta.
-“It was impossible to live with him,” she says.
-“Glenn was one of six kids, and all but one of them died from alcohol.
-The only one who didn’t was the one who didn’t drink” (Hughes interview).
+"It was impossible to live with him," she said in 2002, adding "Glenn was one of six kids, and all but one of them died from alcohol.
+The only one who didn’t was the one who didn’t drink" (Hughes interview).

 By the late 1950s, students and faculty were in near-revolt.
 Enrollment declined.
 The quality of the student productions diminished.
 Critics increasingly objected to what Louis Guzzo of The Seattle Times now called “assembly-line production.”
 A demoralized faculty complained that Hughes had become “a prince holding court,” too removed from daily operations to give proper attention to the growing fatigue and dissatisfaction in the department (quoted in Bennett, 248).